jeffpar/pcjs.v1/blog/2015/04/16/README.md

 Here's my Compaq DeskPro 386/16 PCjs test configuration.
 Set a breakpoint at F000:F498 ("bp f000:f498") in the Debugger panel and see what *you* think.
-Use the "rp" command to see all registers, including the current base and limit values loaded into the selectors.
+Use the "rp" command to see all registers, including the current base and limit values loaded into the segment registers.

 [Embedded DeskPro 386](/devices/pc/machine/compaq/deskpro386/ega/2048kb/machine.xml "PCjs:deskpro386-ega-2048k::uncompiled:debugger")